Toyontewo/burpsuite_scan/README.md

 ## Launch Target

-1. I identified the target website for testing.
+1. I identified the target website for testing which was (https://testphp.vulnweb.com)
 2. I launched the target website in my browser.
 3. I observed the requests captured in Burp Suite.